nice-digital/nice-design-system/components/nds-grid/README.md

 - Type: `React.Node` | `React.Node[]` (required)

-The content to render inside the grid.
+The content to render inside the container.

 ###### className